dynatrace-oss/honeyquest/README.md

 ## ⚖️ License and Attribution

-> ℹ️ This product is not officially supported by Dynatrace.

 - The source code is licensed under [Apache 2.0](./LICENSE.txt)
 - The query database found in 📂 [`./querydb`](./querydb) is licensed under [ODbL 1.0](./data/LICENSE.txt)
 - The results from our human subject experiment found in 📂 [`./dataset`](./dataset) are licensed under [CC BY 4.0](./dataset/LICENSE.txt)